-Valid substitution characters in the name patterns (called netbios_pattern for historical reasons) are:
+Valid substitution characters in the name patterns are:

-• The asterisk to substitute for zero or more characters.

-• The question mark ? to substitute for one single character.
+- The asterisk to substitute for zero or more characters. - The question mark? to substitute for one single character.

 Timestamping of events

 Learn how the Engine computes the timestamps of the events in its database by combining the time of reception of the packets sent by the Collectors with the individual time information of each event stored inside every packet.